vedantbonde19/vedantbonde19.github.io/_pages/about.md

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-I am a master thesis student at Mercedes-Benz AG
+I am a master thesis student at Mercedes-Benz AG in the Pattern Recognition team,